Axway/platform-management-docs/content/en/docs/management_guide/organizations/organization_concepts.md

 ![Teams page](/Images/organization_teams.png)

-When creating items such as API Proxies in Amplify Central or Unified Catalog Assets one team always needs to be chosen as an owner.
+When creating items such as API Proxies in {{% variables/central_prod_name %}} or Unified Catalog Assets one team always needs to be chosen as an owner.
 Only members of the owning team can make changes or remove the items.
 The following is an example showing the owning team of Unified Catalog items.

 ![Unified Catalog team owners](/Images/teams_owning_team.png)